FAQ

 How long have you been an encapsulation specialist?

-I have been providing my placenta encapsulation service since 2014 and have encapsulated over 350 placentas.
+I have been providing my placenta encapsulation service since 2014 and have encapsulated close to 1000 placentas.

 Can you encapsulate if drugs were used in labour or I had a caesar?